-- (1) The date the Compensation Committee took action to conditionally granted the RSUs and PSUs to participants, including our NEOs under the 2020 LTIP to be presented for approval at the 2020 annual meeting. - (2) The date the Compensation Committee took action to complete the grants of the RSUs and PSUs to participates, including our NEOs following the approval of the 2020 LTIP by stockholders. - (3) In fiscal 2020, each NEO was selected to participate in the STIP.
-The amounts represent the threshold (50%), target (100%) and maximum (200%) cash award opportunity under the STIP for the performance period beginning November 1, 2019 and ending October 31, 2020.
+- (1) The date the RSUs and PSUs were granted to participates, including our NEOs. - (2) In fiscal 2021, each NEO was selected to participate in the STIP.
+The amounts represent the threshold (50%), target (100%) and maximum (200%) cash award opportunity under the STIP for the performance period beginning November 1, 2020 and ending October 31, 2021.
 See "Compensation Discussion and Analysis Elements of Our Compensation Program Short-Term Incentive Plan."
-The actual payments earned by each NEO in fiscal 2020 and paid in fiscal 2021 are shown in the Summary Compensation Table in the Non-Equity Incentive Plan Compensation column. - (4) In fiscal 2020, each NEO was selected to participate in the LTIP.
-The amounts represent the threshold (33%), target (100%) and maximum (200%) PSU award opportunity under the 2020 LTIP for the three-year performance period beginning November 1, 2019 and ending October 31, 2022.
+The actual payments earned by each NEO in fiscal 2021 and paid in fiscal 2022 are shown in the Summary Compensation Table in the Non-Equity Incentive Plan Compensation column. - (3) In fiscal 2021, each NEO was selected to participate in the LTIP.
+The amounts represent the threshold (33%), target (100%) and maximum (200%) PSU award opportunity under the 2020 LTIP for the three-year performance period beginning November 1, 2020 and ending October 31, 2023.
 The PSUs granted may vest depending on performance results achieved during the performance period approximately three-years after the completion of the performance period subject to certain forfeiture events.
-See "Compensation Discussion and Analysis Elements of Our Compensation Program Long-Term Incentive Plan." - (5) In fiscal 2020, each NEO was selected to participate in the LTIP.
-The amounts represent the RSU awards granted to each NEO under the 2020 LTIP for the performance period beginning November 1, 2019 and ending October 31, 2022.
-The RSUs granted are time-based and will vest on January 15, 2023 subject to certain forfeiture events.
-See "Compensation Discussion and Analysis Elements of Our Compensation Program Long-Term Incentive Plan." - (6) The grant date fair market value of the RSUs and PSUs granted in fiscal 2020 were calculated in accordance with FASB ASC Topic 718 (excluding the effect of forfeitures) as of February 25, 2020, the date stockholders approved the 2020 LTIP.
-For RSUs, the market or payout value has been determined by multiplying the number of RSUs awarded by \$37.42, the weighted average fair market value of the RSUs.
-For PSUs, the market or payout value has been determined by multiplying the number of PSUs awarded at target by \$35.58, the weighted average fair market value of the PSUs. - (7) Mr. Cronin's awards are valued in Euros and have been converted to U.S. Dollars using an exchange rate of 1.1745 for STIP and 1.1410 for LTIP RSUs and PSUs.
+See "Compensation Discussion and Analysis Elements of Our Compensation Program Long-Term Incentive Plan." - (4) In fiscal 2021, each NEO was selected to participate in the LTIP.
+The amounts represent the RSU awards granted to each NEO under the 2020 LTIP for the performance period beginning November 1, 2020 and ending October 31, 2023.
+The RSUs granted are time-based and will vest on January 16, 2024 subject to certain forfeiture events.
+See "Compensation Discussion and Analysis Elements of Our Compensation Program Long-Term Incentive Plan." - (5) The grant date fair market value of the RSUs and PSUs granted in fiscal 2021 were calculated in accordance with FASB ASC Topic 718 (excluding the effect of forfeitures) as of December 17, 2020.
+For RSUs, the market or payout value has been determined by multiplying the number of RSUs awarded by \$48.50, the weighted average fair market value of the RSUs.
+For PSUs, the market or payout value has been determined by multiplying the number of PSUs awarded at target by \$47.22, the weighted average fair market value of the PSUs. - (6) Mr. Cronin's awards are valued in Euros and have been converted to U.S. Dollars using an exchange rate of 1.160564 for STIP and 1.145785903 for LTIP RSUs and PSUs.